userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide.md

 #### R1 Joint Control

-R1 Chassis Control is the node which can control R1 each joint of torso, arms, 16 joints in total.
-It can be brought up by command.
+R1 Chassis Control is the node that controls each joint of the R1 torso and arms, with a total of 16 joints.
+It can be launched using a command.

 ```bash
 roslaunch mobiman r1_jointTrackerdemo.launch
 ```

-This launch file will bring up robot state publisher, `eepose_pub_node` and `r1_jointTracker_demo_node`.
-Robot state publisher is a ros-provided tool, providing tf for RVIZ according to `/joint_states.` and`r1_jointTracker_demo_node` is the main function node to control each joint.
+This launch file will bring up the robot state publisher, `eepose_pub_node`, and `r1_jointTracker_demo_node`.
+The robot state publisher is a ROS-provided tool that publishes tf data for RVIZ based on `/joint_states`. `r1_jointTracker_demo_node` is the main node responsible for controlling each joint.
 `r1_jointTracker_demo_node` interface is shown below.

+The interface of `r1_jointTracker_demo_node` is shown below.

 <table style="width: 100%; border-collapse: collapse;">
   <thead>